ietf-wg-cellar/matroska-specification/tagging.md

   </tr><tr><td>CHARACTER</td>
     <td>UTF-8</td>
     <td>The name of the character an actor or actress plays in this
     movie.
-This should be a sub-tag of an <code>ACTOR</code> tag in order not to cause ambiguities.</td>
+This SHOULD be a sub-tag of an <code>ACTOR</code> tag in order not to cause ambiguities.</td>
   </tr><tr><td>WRITTEN_BY</td>
     <td>UTF-8</td>